83 result(s)

 Metrics:

-See at: ISTI Repository Open Access | doi.org Restricted | link.springer.com Restricted | CNR ExploRA
+See at: CNR IRIS Open Access | link.springer.com Open Access | ISTI Repository Open Access | doi.org Restricted | CNR IRIS Restricted | CNR IRIS Restricted

-2010 Software Unknown
+2010 Software Metadata Only Access

 MARIA environment

-The MARIA Environment provides a novel solution able to exploit task models (represented in the ConcurTaskTrees notation) and user interface models (in the MARIA language) for the design and development of interactive applications based on Web services for various types of platforms (desktop, smartphones, vocal, multimodal, ...).
+The MARIA Environment provides a novel solution able to exploit task models (represented in the ConcurTaskTrees notation) and user interface models (in the MARIA language) for the design and development of interactive applications based on Web services for various types of platforms (desktop, smartp... hones, vocal, multimodal, ...).
 In this process the tool is able to automatically import service and annotation descriptions and support interactive association of basic system tasks with Web services operations.
-Then, a number of semi-automatic transformations are able to exploit the information in such service and annotation descriptions to derive usable multi-device service front ends.
+Then, a number of semi-automatic transformations are able to exploit the information in such service and annotation descriptions to derive usable multi-device service front ends. [show more]

-See at: giove.isti.cnr.it | CNR ExploRA
+See at: giove.isti.cnr.it Restricted | CNR IRIS Restricted

-2010 Software Unknown
+2010 Software Metadata Only Access

 ConcurTaskTrees environment (CTTE)

-Manca M., Mori G., Paternò F., Santoro C.
+Manca M, Mori G, Paternò F, Santoro C

 2013 Conference article Open Access OPEN